 Rates of return

-Forecasts for the rates of return on each group of assets and liabilities are informed by a number of factors.
-Rates of return on FDI are very difficult to model, so we draw on factors including the outlook for domestic profit margins, relative growth prospects in the UK and overseas, historical trends in relative rates of return and any specific factors, such as fines that UK-based firms pay in other countries (e.g. UK-based financial institutions paying fines in the US).
+Forecasts for the rates of return on each group of assets and liabilities are informed by several factors.
+Rates of return on FDI are very difficult to model, so we draw on factors including the outlook for domestic profit margins, relative growth prospects in the UK and overseas, historical trends in relative rates of return and any specific factors, such as fines that UK-based firms pay in other countries.
 Rates of return on equities are informed by our forecast for domestic equity returns (dividends relative to the stock of equity) and our assumptions about world equity prices.
 Rates of return on bonds are informed by our assumptions about domestic and world interest rates.
-Rates of return on ‘other’ assets and liabilities are generally modelled using a combination of domestic and world short-term interest rates, since most of these ‘other’ assets and liabilities are loans between financial institutions that typically pay these interest rates.
+Rates of return on ‘other’ assets and liabilities are generally modelled using a combination of domestic and world interest rates, since most of these ‘other’ assets and liabilities are loans between financial institutions that typically pay these interest rates.